Post-Doctoral Fellowship in Knowledge Mobilization at McMaster University

 Union/Local Bargaining Unit: CUPE Local 3906 Postdoc Collective Agreement

 Applications are invited for a CIHR-SSHRC Healthy, Productive Work Partnership Postdoctoral Fellowships: Mobilizing a Carer-Friendly Workplace Standard.
-We are seeking a highly qualified individual to join the Carer-Friendly Workplaces Research Group (https://ghw.mcmaster.ca/about/) at McMaster University to build, implement and evaluate a knowledge mobilization (KMb) and communications strategy to increase the reach and adoption of carer-friendly interventions and tools, such as the Carer-Friendly Workplace Standard https://www.carerscanada.ca/work-care-standard/ in workplaces and organizations across the country.
-Previous training and experience in one or more of the following fields is required: communication and/or KMb (encompassing knowledge exchange, integrated knowledge translation).
+We a highly qualified individual to join the Carer-Friendly Workplaces Research Group (https://ghw.mcmaster.ca/about/) at McMaster University to build a knowledge mobilization (KMb) and communications strategy to increase the reach and adoption of carer-friendly interventions and tools, such as the Carer-Friendly Workplace Standard https://www.carerscanada.ca/work-care-standard/ in workplaces and organizations across the country.
+Previous training and experience in one or more of the following fields is required: KMb (encompassing knowledge exchange, knowledge translation, integrated knowledge translation, and knowledge communication).
 Further, lived or research experience in one or more of the following domains is considered an asset: informal/formal caring; intervention/innovation diffusion, adoption and evaluation; human resources management, and/or; workplace culture change.
 Ideally, candidates will have experience working in a multi-disciplinary environment, in partnership with community and government partners, and have training and research experience in sex and gender analysis.
-The candidates are expected to carry out independent research in communications/KMb, in addition to engage in grant-writing, peer-review publication, and related KMb activities, while mentoring junior researchers in the group.
+The candidates are expected to carry out independent research on KMb, in addition to grant-writing, peer-review publication, and related KMb mobilization activities, while mentoring junior researchers in the group.
 Opportunities for summer teaching may become available for those who are interested.
 McMaster University is one of Canada’s top research universities, with an active Institute for Leadership, Innovation and Excellence in Teaching (https://mi.mcmaster.ca/), and a commitment to equity, inclusion, and diversity (https://equity.mcmaster.ca/).

 Applicants must have a doctoral degree in KMb or an associated discipline.
-The salary is $50,000/year.
+The salary is $60,000/year plus benefits.
 The position is for an initial term of one year, with the possibility of renewal for up to an additional two years.
-Start-date is June 1st, 2021.
-Review of applications begins May 1, 2021.
+Start-date is September 1st, 2021.
+Review of applications begins August 1, 2021.
+A work from home arrangement is a feasible option given the uncertainty of the pandemic.

-To apply please send a CV, a letter summarizing your research interests (up to 2 pages), and contact information by for three references by April 30th, 2021 to Andrea Rishworth at firstname.lastname@example.org.
+To apply please send a CV, a letter summarizing your research interests (up to 2 pages), and contact information for three references to Allison Williams at firstname.lastname@example.org.

 Employment Equity Statement